Faculty: J. Brannan (Director), S. Miles, J. Parsons, K. Ruppel, C. Staake, R. Walker.

 Applicants or students who have difficulties with one or more of these skills should contact the Coordinator of Disability Support Services to determine whether reasonable accommodations can be made.

-Students who are admitted to the Nursing Program as freshmen have a place secured in the appropriate nursing class provided they maintain a minimum high school GPA of 2.75 and a grade of C or better in all prerequisite courses.
+Students who are admitted to the Nursing Program as freshmen have a place secured in the appropriate nursing class provided they maintain grades of C or better in all nursing prerequisite courses and meet the GPA requirements of the College.

-Transfer placement is on a space-available basis and based on evaluation of official transcripts by the Registrar and Division Chair of Nursing.
-Students who have taken previous nursing courses at another institutions but failed to complete the program of study are required to complete all MacMurray College nursing courses.
+Transfer placement is on a space available basis and based on evaluation of official transcripts by the Registrar and Division Chair of Nursing.
+Students who have taken previous nursing courses at another institution but failed to complete the program of study are required to complete all MacMurray College nursing courses.

 All natural science requirements in nursing must be completed by the end of the sophomore year in order to enter Nursing 310 and Nursing 330 the following fall.